zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 * Those things means the system WILL BE VERY INSECURE FOR NOW.
 * But we will deal with that later.

-BTW, You already hired someone to finished the GUI.
+BTW, You have already hired someone to finish the GUI.

 ![preview](https://github.com/zackexplosion/Baby-Hospital/blob/main/screenshots/preview.jpg?raw=true)

-So you just need to finish backend to make the system works.
+So you just need to finish backend to make the system work.

 Next page [Before Start](./docs/000_before_start.md).